peeti-sriwongsanguan/text_generation/README.md

 # text_generation
-# Build sentences in German corresponding sentences in English using RNN with Attention and without Attention
+# Build sentences in German corresponding sentences in English using these following techniques:

+- RNN+LSTM with Attention and without Attention
+- Transformer